AlexandrovLab/SigProfilerPlotting/README.md

  ```
  pip install .
  ```
- 6. After a succesfful installation, this package can now be imported at the top of python scripts as follows:
+ 6. After a successful installation, this package can now be imported at the top of python scripts as follows:
  ```
  import sigProfilerPlotting as sigPlt
  ```